Yoon Suk Yeol: Japan

 Yoon has been accused of having a pro-Japanese stance on historical issues and colonialism by liberals and some conservative politicians in South Korea.
 In particular, some have criticized Yoon's government close relationship with the "far-right" Japanophilic New Right movement.

 Yoon's government has not sought direct compensation or apology from the Japanese government and companies for victims of forced labor, a war crime committed by the Empire of Japan government and Japanese companies during World War II.
 Instead, Yoon's government has expressed its stance to receive voluntary donations from South Korean companies through a third-party foundation as a solution to the 2018 South Korean Supreme Court ruling which demanded compensation from the Japanese government and companies for past war crimes against victims who were forcibly recruited by the Japanese Empire during World War II.
-The DPK criticized this, stating "It tramples on the victims and represents Japan's companies interests".
+The DPK criticized this, stating "it tramples on the victims and represents the interests of Japanese corporations".
 The Justice Party (JP) also joined the DPK in "declarations of the state of affairs" to criticize Yoon's government.
 As of March 2023, 11 of the 15 surviving victims opposed Yoon's government's solution and demanded direct compensation from the Japanese government and companies.